itteco/redactor-oembed/README.md

 The plugin recognizes the http links in editor as the user types it and grabs embeds on the fly.

+Also there is 'Embed' button in the toolbar to open the dialog with url input and embed preview.

 You can either [self-host](https://github.com/itteco/iframely) Iframely, or get the API Key from the [hosted version](http://iframely.com).
 As a bonus of hosted version, Iframely also gives the responsive embed codes for over 1500 domains.

 ## Demo